Bonsai jin and shari are two bonsai techniques that can give your bonsai the appearance of being older than it is.

 These techniques are often used on conifers such as juniper.

 Many tropical and some deciduous trees are not good subjects for these bonsai techniques.
 Some are more likely to drop dead branches, rather than keep them.
+There are some exceptions such as buttonwood and tamarind.
+They are both excellent subjects for both jin and shari.

 Jin is often created as the apex of a tree.
 Although this one has yet to be refined, it will eventually give the appearance of age on a relatively young plant.